dangthanhan507/dangthanhan507.github.io/deep-dive-notes/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title:  Deep Dive Graph Papers
+title:  Deep Dive Ideas
 math: katex
 has_children: true
 ---

-This is a collection of notes on GNN papers.
-This is where I have to deep dive into the papers and understand them.
-I'll try to move background into the preliminary notes.
+This is a collection of deep dives on concepts.
+Normally I do this when getting into concepts or debugging things I don't have a strong understanding in.